Medical Interpretability and Knowledge Maps of Large Language Models: Methods

 In Fig. \ref{fig:overview} we show an overview of our Medical LLM Interpretability study, outlining the process to build LLM maps.
 We run the LLM through a variety of prompts related to medical knowledge: patient age, symptoms, diseases, drug treatments and drug doses.
 For each such knowledge area we run four different interpretability methods: (1) UMAP projections of intermediate-layer activations from which we extract quantitative metrics such as Silhuette (cluster separation) scores, (2) gradient-based saliency of model weights (3) layer lesioning, where we replace each layer with the identity function $I_n$ and score the degradation in the altered response, and (4) activation patching, where we replace the outputs of a single layer with the outputs obtained from a different prompt.
 We finally extract quantitative measures from each of these methods (top-right) and plot the LLM map consisting of the layer intervals where the highest quantitative measures are found.
 Since each method makes different assumptions and has different strengths and weaknesses, using all of them together helps give confidence that the layers identified are indeed the ones where the medical knowledge is stored in the LLM.

 \textbf{UMAP:} We use the Uniform Manifold Approximation and Projection (UMAP) \cite{umap} to project the intermediate activations of the LLM into a 2D space for visualization.
+We use $n\_neighbors=15$, $min\_dist=0.1$ and a cosine distance metric to build the UMAP connectivity graph.
 To get a quantitative measure of clustering, we compute the Silhuette \cite{shahapure2020cluster} (cluster separation) score for each layer, which is a measure of how well the activations cluster in the lower-dimensional space.
 The Silhuette score is defined as:

 where $a(i)$ is the average distance between $i$ and all other points in the same cluster, and $b(i) = \min_{j \neq i} \frac{1}{n_j} \sum_{x_j \in C_j} d(x_i, x_j)$ is the minimum average distance between $i$ and points in the next closest cluster $C_j$.
 To get a per-layer value, we average the Silhuette score across all prompts.
 We chose Silhouette because it directly measures ground-truth label separability without requiring running a clustering algorithm such as K-means.
 For the Silhuette score, we project using UMAP on $D=30$ dimensions (instead of $D=2$ used for visualization) in order to retain more information about the original datapoints.
 We further compute confidence intervals for the Silhuette score using bootstrap resampling.